 - Detailed driver's station

 - Positionable rear doors

 This is one of those kits where you'll want to display every hatch and door open because there are some nice details inside.
 While one of my definitions of over-engineering is creating details where you can't see them (not a problem here), the other is that the assemblies are made up of many, many tiny parts.
-This is the problem the kit as there are over 1100 parts in this not-so-big model.
+This is the main problem with this kit as there are over 1100 parts in this not-so-big model.
 If you look at the sprues, they've replicated nearly handle and clasp as a separate and tiny part.
-The individual track links must be assembled (add two guide teeth to each link) before you can assembles the links.
+The individual track links must be assembled (add two guide teeth to each link) before you can assembles the links (222 total links).
 There are also lots of tiny parts on those three photo-etched frets including some complex assemblies that make up the rear fenders/mud deflectors.

 The decals provide a variety of markings options but Trumpeter is doing what other hobby companies have done - letting Ammo by Mig Jimenez do their color profiles.
 There are eight subjects in the color profiles and while they do provide paint recommendations for Gunze, Testors, Tamiya, and Humbrol in addition to Ammo, they neglect to identify any of the subjects by nationality or unit.
 In fact, there is no information whatsoever about these subjects other than their color callouts and some of those look questionable.

 Despite the 'wealth' of tiny parts, this kit has a great deal of potential and is an interesting contrast to the only other option for the MT-LB in 1/35 - the Skif kit.
 Assembling 222 track links out of 666 parts will help you lose your will to live, but hopefully there will be a better aftermarket solution on the market since Trumpeter insists on over-engineering its tracks (and other aspects of their kits).